Just for You

 This course focuses on animals and systems biology, including a survey of animal types and of the organismal biology of animals.
 Organisms' methods of response and adaptation to the environment and to each other are also emphasized.
-Laboratory includes dissection of preserved animal specimens.
+Laboratory includes hands-on dissection of preserved animal specimens in a classroom setting, under the supervision of a mentoring instructor.
 Three class hours and 2 laboratory hours per week.
 BIO 152 assumes a basic knowledge of chemistry, cell structure and function, and the concepts explaining the genetic unity and evolutionary diversity of species.
 Prerequisite: BIO 151 or Permission of Instructor.
 The combination of BIO 121 and BIO 152 does NOT count as a sequence for the Math/Science degree.

 First part of a two-semester study of the structure and function of the human body.
 Topics include homeostasis, basic chemistry, cell structure and function, tissues, and the following body systems: integumentary, skeletal, muscular, respiratory, and urinary.
 The cat is the primary dissection specimen in the laboratory.
 This course is for students preparing for Nursing, Respiratory Care, Surgical Technology, Physical Therapy Assistant, and other health-related professions.
 This course is inappropriate for students preparing for medicine or dentistry.
 It does not fulfill the lab science sequence requirement for most Math/Science students, but does fulfill the science elective requirement for Math/Science students.
 Three lecture hours, two laboratory hours.
 Students are expected to have mastered high school-level biology, chemistry, and algebra, or the college equivalents.